Change of circumstances

 If you don’t tell us when your circumstances change, you may be doing the wrong thing.

-- you change your address
+- change your address

-- you become partnered
+- become partnered

-- you separate from your partner
+- separate from your partner

-- your or your partner’s income changes
+- or your partner’s income changes

-- your child care arrangements change
+- child care arrangements change

-- your child leaves your care
+- child leaves your care

-- your care arrangements change, or
+- care arrangements change

-- your child passes away
+- child dies

 Doing the right thing is easy:

-- regularly check your information is up to date through your myGov account
+- regularly check your information is up to date through your myGov account.

 Read more about how to avoid committing fraud.